Calling Test

 1. Being Known by God

-The deepest human need is to be known — fully known and still loved.
+The deepest human need is to be known fully and still loved.
+No person can meet that need perfectly.
+God can.

 That truth changes everything.
-You are not anonymous in the universe.
-You are not a random accident.
-The Creator of everything knows your name — and He chose you before the foundation of the world (Ephesians 1:4).
+You are not anonymous in the universe; you are not a random accident.
+The Creator of everything knows your name, and He chose you "in him before the foundation of the world" (Ephesians 1:4).

 2. Being Made for a Purpose